howyjane/trip-itinerary-review/README.md

 https://howytripee.herokuapp.com/

-## Bugs Discovered
-// Any bugs that you've discovered and has yet to be fixed.

 ### Media

 Content & Media All content on this site is taken from https://restcountries.eu/rest/v2/all through the use of APIs, Tripadvisor and Triphobo for recommended attractions and reviews.